nyobel/Investment_portfolio_analysis_sql/README.md

 - dim_clients
 - dim_portfolios

-All scripts are available in the `/scripts/gold` folder.
+All scripts are available in the [Gold Scripts](scripts/gold) folder.

 ---